 In Taitung, eastern Taiwan, a group of gangsters serve as the faces of the god Handan during Lantern Festival.
-For their evening “god patrols,” they strip to the waist and ascend a sacred palanquin wearing only masks and red shorts, summoning the local residents and believers to assault and singe th...(Read more)
+For their evening “god patrols,” they strip to the waist and ascend a sacred palanquin wearing only masks and red shorts, summoning the local residents and believers to assault ...(Read more)

 In Taitung, eastern Taiwan, a group of gangsters serve as the faces of the god Handan during Lantern Festival.
 For their evening “god patrols,” they strip to the waist and ascend a sacred palanquin wearing only masks and red shorts, summoning the local residents and believers to assault and singe their bodies with fireworks.
 Flames and faith fill the festival, known to Taiwanese as “Blasting Handan.”